TinySpins/Contour42/README.md

 ### Prerequisites
-- An exported Circle cvi42 workspace with file extension .cvi42wsx
+- An exported Circle cvi42 workspace XML with file extension .cvi42wsx
 - Matlab (tested with Matlab R2020b and R2022b)
 - Python 3 (tested with Python 3.7.7)

 #### Required Python packages

-#### How to export a Circle cvi42 workspace
+#### How to export a Circle cvi42 XML workspace
+Open cvi42.
+Open a study.
+If there are no contours defined for any of the series in the study, draw some contours, then save the workspace.
+To export the workspace as XML, click on 'Workspace' in the top menu, select 'Export Workspace' in the drop down menu.
+Fill in a proper name for the workspace.
+In the 'Save as type:' field, select `Cvi42 XML Workspace (*.cvi42wsx)`

 ### Usage
 #### Normal use